tlabHybrid/RealtimeQuantitativeBilayer/README.md

 ### Tecella amplifier and TecellaAmp API/DLLs
 Although you can futuristically incorporate any lipid bilayer amplifiers from any manufacturers to Bila-kit, it currently integrated with only Tecella amplifiers and corresponding public API/DLLs.

 [NOTE] The purpose to use API/DLLs is to acquire the digitized current in-situ and on-line, not after experiments.
-Therefore, if you find other manufacturer's API/DLLs more suitable or discover other way to acquire the digitized current in-situ and on-line, you can replace them with Tecella amplifier and API/DLLs in this paper.
+Therefore, **if you find other manufacturer's API/DLLs more suitable or discover other way to acquire the digitized current in-situ and on-line, you can replace them with Tecella amplifier and API/DLLs in this paper**.

 * Obtain a Tecella amplifier.
   * Bila-kit uses [PICO](http://www.tecella.com/pico.html).